eafedorow/algorithm-visualizer/README.md

 ### Pathfinding:
 1. Sequential visualization of the algorithm with with a constant delay value;
 2. Generatin a new random grid;
-3. Ability to change the coordinates of the target node;
+3. Ability to change the coordinates of the target node (Temporarily unavailable);
 4. Ability to add and remove wall (unwalkable) nodes

 #### List of available pathfinding algorithms: